How to Print and Cut with Silhouette

 I’ve said it before but I don’t mind saying it again.
-I LOVE Print & Cut designs!
-Every time I cut something out and see that precise border around an image, it just makes me so happy!
+I LOVE Print and Cut designs!
+Every time I see around , it just makes me so happy!
 But that doesn’t mean that I never have problems with my Print & Cut designs.
 I’ve had my share of mishaps too – but I’ve learned something from each one of them.
-Today I’m sharing with you the basics of Print & Cut using your Silhouette machine along with some troubleshooting tips to help when things go wrong.
+Today I’m sharing with you the basics of Print & Cut using Silhouette along with some troubleshooting tips to help when things go wrong.

 Before We Get Started

-It’s important to understand that your Silhouette is a digital cutting machine, not a printer.
+It’s important to understand that no matter which machine model you have, the Silhouette is a digital cutting machine, not a printer.
 The term “Print & Cut” refers to images that are printed on a home printer then cut on a Silhouette machine.
 To create a Print & Cut, you will need:

 - Silhouette Studio software

 - Printable media (cardstock, sticker paper, tattoo paper, magnet paper, printable transfer paper, printable vinyl, etc.)

 All screenshots in this tutorial are from Version 4.3.370

 Step 1: Choose a Design

 The easiest way to get started with Print & Cut is to choose a Print & Cut design from the Silhouette Design Store.
 Once you have a little more practice with Print & Cut, you can create your own designs in the Silhouette Studio software using the drawing tools, text, clipart, or by modifying designs with multiple layers.

 An easy way to tell if a Silhouette Design Store file has been created for use as a Print & Cut is to look for this icon: